jamon/rp2040-embassy-example/README.md

-# `pico-rtic-example`
+# `rp2040-embassy-example`

 > Example project for Raspberry Pi PICO that uses [embassy](https://github.com/embassy-rs/embassy/) and [defmt](https://github.com/knurling-rs/defmt)

 Based on examples from within the embassy project.
-See also [defmt-app-template](https://github.com/rtic-rs/defmt-app-template)

 ## Hardware Setup
   - Program a Raspberry Pi PICO to be a CMSIS-DAP probe using [DapperMime](https://github.com/majbthrd/DapperMime)